MichalZaj/Lox_bytecode/README.md

+# Lox_bytecode
+Implementation of the Lox programming language Bytecode Virtual Machine from the textbook(Part III): [*Crafting Interpreters* by Robert Nystrom](https://craftinginterpreters.com/) in C. Chapter 14-24 were completed.
 # Prerequisites
 Before you start, make sure you have the following installed on your system:

 - [Cygwin](https://www.cygwin.com/): A large collection of GNU and Open Source tools, which provides functionalities similar to a Linux distribution on Windows.
 - [GCC Compiler](https://gcc.gnu.org/): The GNU Compiler Collection for compiling C code.
 - [Visual Studio Code](https://code.visualstudio.com/): Code editor.

-# Lox_bytecode
-Implementation of the Lox programming language Bytecode Virtual Machine from the textbook(Part III): [*Crafting Interpreters* by Robert Nystrom](https://craftinginterpreters.com/) in C.

 # Chapter Progress
 - The "Lox_Bytecode_Progress" folder contains the code for each chapter completed in the textbook.
 # Install/Build